Top 5 Most-Valuable IT Certifications in 2013

 - select the contributor at the end of the page -

 2013 is looking to be a great year for IT professionals; cloud and converged infrastructure are reshaping the landscape, which creates many great opportunities for people who can demonstrate expertise in these areas.
-I'm going to give you a list of what I believe to be the top 5 IT certifications to obtain in 2013.
+I'm going to give you a list of what I believe to be the top 5 in-demand IT certifications to obtain in 2013.
 This is the stuff I'm looking for on the resumes of those I hire, and yes, we are always looking for talented people.

 Here they are in countdown fashion!